 You should know that some Chihuahuas can be a bit on the "barky" side when they hear potential intruders.
-Training can help with this, as well as with the quintessential "Chihuahua attitude."
+Training can help with this.
 However, once you bond with your Chihuahua, you'll have a loyal friend for life.

 06 of 10

 Though best known as a contender for the infamous "Ugliest Dog" competition, the Chinese Crested is a beautiful dog (especially on the inside).
 This breed is alert and affectionate, enjoying spending time with its family.
 Its small size, quiet demeanor, and medium energy level make the breed another great one for apartments.

 You will enjoy showing off the unique appearance of your Chinese Crested as you walk around the apartment or condo complex.
 Your Crested will likely enjoy all the attention too!